Head of Primary School

 I also held the Staff and Faculty representative positions for five years and Cycle 3 coordinator for two years.
 I was responsible for organizing the class and campus bridging projects and events, pedagogical meetings, and the DELF exam.

-My wife and I are also proud DIS parents, our son Hugo is now in TPS and just began his journey at DIS.
+My wife and I are also proud DIS parents, our son Hugo is now in MS and our Daughter Emma just began her journey at DIS in TPS.
 We all have the same goal for our children: providing them with the best education possible.

 During my twelve years of teaching in France and here in Dallas, I have built my vision of Education, inspired by many educators I have met, trainings, books, and conferences that I have followed.
 I learned while collaborating with all of my colleagues, heads of campuses, staff, and parents.
 Although, the ones I learned the most from are all the students I had the great privilege to teach.
 The words of Isaac Newton inspired my philosophy of education.
 “If I have seen further, it is only by standing upon the shoulders of giants.”
 Let us all help our students climb upon the shoulders of giants.
 Some could manage their way up with good guidance, some need a little push, or some may fall on the way.